Miriam E. Mason

-Miriam Evangeline Mason (1900– 1973) was an American writer best known for her books for children.
+Miriam Evangeline Mason (1900 – 1973) was an American writer best known for her books for children.

 Biography

 Mason was born on January 23, 1900, in Goshen, Indiana.
 Her parents, Benjamin Franklin Mason and Laura Gessaman Mason, were farmers with a family of seven.
 Mason was Lutheran.

 When she was a student, she lived in Martinsville, Indiana.
 She attended Martinsville High School, Indiana University, the University of Missouri, and Ball State University.
 She married M.M.
 Swain in 1924.
 They divorced.
 She had one daughter, Kathleen.

 Mason taught for several years and also worked in advertising and publishing.

-Her books were published under the her maiden name of Miriam E. Mason.
+Her books were published under her maiden name of Miriam E. Mason.
 Six of her books received starred reviews from Kirkus Reviews: Matilda and Her Family; The Middle Sister; A Lion for Patsy; Caroline and Her Kettle Named Maud; A Small Farm for Andy; and Becky and Her Brave Cat, Bluegrass.
 In addition to her books for children, she wrote hundreds of articles, short stories, and plays.

 She made appearances to speak to children and adults throughout her career as an author.

 She died on February 20, 1973, in Batesville, Indiana, at her home.
 She had lived in Batesville since the early 1940s.

 Her papers are held at Indiana State University.